Posts that contain books by author ‘

 It’s losing his or her copyright.

-Your copyrighted work is valuable… Read the rest
+Your copyrighted work is valuable property, just like your car… Read the rest

 Here’s a scary thought–ideas are not protected by copyright law, no matter how unique and valuable.
 If you give your elevator pitch in an elevator, anyone who overhears you may snitch it.